 The purpose of the quarterly report, which is relevant to all financial sectors, is to raise AML/CFT awareness.
 It consists of two parts, (i) analysis of STRs and (ii) matters of interest and feedback.
-The report is available through the JFIU's website at www.jfiu.gov.hk.
-A password is required, details may be found under the typologies and feedback section of the website or by contacting the JFIU directly.
+The report is available through the JFIU's website at www.jfiu.gov.hk A password is required, details may be found under the typologies and feedback section of the website or by contacting the JFIU directly.

-s.8,

-OSCO,

-s13,
+s.3, 7.38 Upon the conviction of a defendant, a court may order the confiscation of his criminal DTROP, proceeds and an FI may be served with a Confiscation Order in the event that it holds s.8, funds or other property belonging to that defendant that are deemed by the Courts to OSCO, represent his benefit from the crime.
+A court may also order the forfeiture of property s13, where it is satisfied that the property is terrorist property.
 UNATMO

-Confiscation Order in the event that it holds funds or other property belonging to that defendant that are deemed by the Courts to represent his benefit from the crime.
-A court may also order the forfeiture of property where it is satisfied that the property is terrorist property.